pachyderm/docs/content/2.3.x/deploy-manage/deploy/quickstart.md

 For each cloud provider, we will give you the option to "quick deploy" Pachyderm with or without an enterprise key.
 A quick deployment allows you to experiment with Pachyderm without having to go through any infrastructure setup.
 In particular, you do not need to set up any object store or PostgreSQL instance.

-!!!
-Important
+{{% notice tip %}}
 The deployment steps highlighted in this document are **not intended for production**.
 For production settings, please read our [infrastructure recommendations](../ingress/).
 In particular, we recommend:

   - the use of a **managed PostgreSQL server** (RDS, CloudSQL, or PostgreSQL Server) rather than Pachyderm's default bundled PostgreSQL.
   - the setup of a **TCP Load Balancer** in front of your pachd service.
   - the setup of an **Ingress Controller** in front of Console.

 Then find your targeted Cloud provider in the [Deploy and Manage](../) section of this documentation.
+{{% /notice %}}

 {{% notice warning %}}
 We are now shipping Pachyderm with an **optional embedded proxy**